How to write attractive & eye-cathing title? 5 profitable secrets of writing Kickass headers!

 Now that you have the basic version of the headline ready - it's time for the second channel.
 Ania also runs a social media profile, so she could write something like "The world beyond the bottle - easy ways to water a fern".
 It's not the best title in the world, but it shows the concept we're talking about.

 Check for the last time that the title contains the right keywords, and remember that you should only think about the most important ones.

 Having various prepared headers, well-developed distribution methods, keywords, and target group, we can proceed to publication our materials.

 - Determine what you want to convey with the header.

 - Write a suitable headline for the content.

 - Consider which channels you will publish in.

-- Write several different versions of the header depending on the channel.
+- Write a few different versions of the header depending on the channel.

-- Do not be afraid to experiment with the different types of headings.
+- Don't be afraid to experiment with headline forms

 Hopefully, you now know how to create engaging and compelling headlines.
 Our other articles may prove to be equally valuable for you: